 Have student only use rear (right) brake - show how it can slow as well as skid rear tire but bike stays stable.

 Demonstrate what can happen if front (left brake) is squeezed hard.
+Student need not replicate this.

 Practice slowing vs stopping bike with right brake.